-Facebook: I wish to join the Wittenborg Facebook page.
+Facebook: I wish to join the Wittenborg Students+Staff+Alumni Facebook group.
 What should I do?

 We would like to offer our students the opportunity to meet fellow students and staff in an informal way, even before arrival.
-This is why we suggest joining Wittenborg on Facebook.
+This is why we suggest joining Wittenborg's Facebook group.

 After approval, students can receive the latest information on their personal accounts.
-If you have sent a request to 'Wittenborg Students & Staff' on Facebook and have not received any feedback (approval) for too long (more than 1 week), then you can send an email to email@example.com.
+If you have sent a request to 'Wittenborg Students+Staff+Alumni' on Facebook and have not received any feedback (approval) for long time (more than 1 week), you can send an email to firstname.lastname@example.org.

 Family Visa: How can I apply for a family visa?

-Unfortunately Wittenborg does not provide assistance in this procedure.
-Additionally, student housing is accorded only to students who are fully registered at Wittenborg.
+Unfortunately Wittenborg does not provide assistance with this procedure.
+Additionally, student housing is afforded only to students who are fully registered at Wittenborg.